Onkar179/Onkar179/README.md

 <img align='left' src='https://raw.githubusercontent.com/Onkar179/Onkar179/main/images/coding-freak.gif' width="330" height="290" >

-As we all know that under <b>engineering</b>, technical skills always provide unique gratitude and passion for any technical guy.
-So these technical skills of the engineer always help him, in the same way at all the time, Just as <b>Yodhya</b> protects his life from his enemies using the weapons and scriptures in a war.
-I am also an engineer, so I too should have such weapons and scriptures, so I  have some technical skills too,  which are the following but I am also in a learning state and learning many tools and technologies under the World Record Holder [<b>Mr. Vimal Daga</b>](https://www.linkedin.com/in/vimaldaga/?originalSubdomain=in) in the one of the best training Program [<b>Arth-the school of technologies</b>](https://rightarth.com/) of [<b>Linux World informatics Pvt Ltd</b>](https://www.linuxworldindia.org/).
+💫<b> Automation is the Future of Information Technology </b>💫 🎯As an Engineer We should belive on Right Meaning of Technologies.🎯 Currently Working On Integration Of Various Tools & Technologies Under the Mentorship of The World Record Holder [<b>Mr. Vimal Daga</b>](https://www.linkedin.com/in/vimaldaga/?originalSubdomain=in) in one of the Best Technical Training program In the World as [<b>Arth-the school of technologies</b>](https://rightarth.com/) Under [<b>Linux World informatics Pvt Ltd</b>](https://www.linuxworldindia.org/).

 ![C](https://img.shields.io/badge/-C-000?&logo=C)
 ![C++](https://img.shields.io/badge/-C++-00599C?style=flat-square&logo=c)